MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-X-Surface-Transportation-Board/subchapter-C-Accounts-Records-Reports/part-1244-Waybill-Analysis-Transportation-Property-Railroads/section-1244.9.md

 (6) Appeals to the Director's determination shall be filed in accordance with paragraph (d)(4)(iii) of this section.

-(h) *Munitions shipments.* All waybill requests for munition data at the 3-digit Standard Transportation Commodity Code (STCC) level or greater will be forwarded by the STB to the Department of Defense's Military Surface Deployment and Distribution Command (SDDC) .
+(h) *Munitions shipments.* All waybill requests for munition data at the 3-digit Standard Transportation Commodity Code (STCC) level or greater will be forwarded by the STB to the Department of Defense's Military Surface Deployment and Distribution Command (SDDC).
 The STB will not release this type of information without SDDC's consent.

 [52 FR 12416, Apr.
 16, 1987.
 Redesignated at 65 FR 37711, June 16, 2000, as amended at 67 FR 57534, Sept.
 11, 2002; 81 FR 8856, Feb.
 23, 2016; 83 FR 15080, Apr.
-9, 2018]
+9, 2018; 83 FR 17300, Apr.
+19, 2018]